-WHEREAS, Sections 163.3177(6)(h) I and 2, F.S., require each local government to adopt an intergovernmental coordination element as part of their comprehensive plan that states principles and guidelines to be used in the accomplishment of coordination of the adopted comprehensive plan with the plans of the school boards, and describes the processes for collaborative planning and decision making on population projections and public school siting; and
+WHEREAS, Sections 163.3177(6)(h)1 and 2, Florida Statutes, require each local government to adopt an intergovernmental coordination element as part of its comprehensive plan that establishes principles and guidelines to be used to coordinate the local governments adopted comprehensive plan with the plans of the School Board, and describes the processes for collaborative planning and decision making on population projections and public school siting; and WHEREAS, Sections 163.3177(6)(h) I and 2, F.S., require each local government to adopt an intergovernmental coordination element as part of their comprehensive plan that states principles and guidelines to be used in the accomplishment of coordination of the adopted comprehensive plan with the plans of the school boards, and describes the processes for collaborative plan with the plans of the school boards, and describes the processes for collaborative plan with the plans of the school boards, and describes the processes for collaborative plan with the plans of the school boards, and describes the processes for collaborative planning and decision making on population projections and public school siting; and

-WHEREAS, per Sections 163.31777, 163.3180(13), and 1013.33 F.S, the County, Cities and School Board must update their Public School Interlocal Agreement to establish school concurrency; and
+WHEREAS, per Sections 163.31777, 163.3180(13), and 1013.33 F.S., Florida Statutes, the County, Cities and School Board must update their Public School Interlocal Agreement to establish school concurrency; and

-WHEREAS, Section 163.3180(13), F.S, requires the County, Cities and the School Board to adopt a School Concurrency program; and
+WHEREAS, Section 163.3180(13), F.S.
+Florida Statutes, requires the County, Cities and the School Board to adopt a School Concurrency program; and

-WHEREAS, Section 1013.33 F.S, requires coordination of planning between the School Boards and local governing bodies to ensure that new or expanded public educational facilities are facilitated and coordinated in time and place with plans for residential development concurrently with other services; and
+WHEREAS, Section 1013.33 F.S, requires coordination of planning between the School Boards and local governing bodies to ensure that new or expanded public educational facilities are facilitated and coordinated in time and place with plans for residential development concurrently with other services; and WHEREAS, it is mutually beneficial for the County and School Board to support efforts that facilitate coordination of planning for the location and development of public educational facilities to serve the children of Clay County; and

 WHEREAS, the County, Cities and School Board recognize the benefits that will flow to the citizens and students of their communities by more closely coordinating their comprehensive land use and school facilities' planning programs.
-These benefits include: (1) better coordination of new schools in time and place with land development, (2) greater efficiency for the School Board, Cities and County through the reduction of student travel times and the placement of schools to take advantage of existing and planned roads, water lines, sewer lines and parks, (3) improved student access and safety by coordinating the construction of new and expanded schools with the road and sidewalk construction programs of the Cities and County, (4) better location and design of schools so that they serve as community focal points, (5) improved location and design of schools with parks, ball fields, libraries, and other community facilities to take advantage of joint use opportunities, and (6) better location of new schools and expansion and remodeling of existing schools in order to reduce pressures contributing to urban sprawl; and
+These benefits include: (1) better coordination of new schools in time and place with land development, (2) greater efficiency for the School Board, Cities and County through the reduction of student travel times and the placement of schools to take advantage of existing and planned roads, water lines, sewer lines and parks, (3) improved student access and safety by coordinating the construction of new and expanded schools with the road and sidewalk construction programs of the Cities and County, (4) better location and design of schools so that they serve as community focal points, (5) improved location and design of schools with parks, ball fields, libraries, and other community facilities to take advantage of joint use opportunities, and (6) better location of new schools and expansion and rehabilitationmodeling of existing schools in order to reduce pressures contributing to urban sprawl; and